-In accordance with the Green Building Act of 2006, the application must meet certain standards relative to green design and building, which apply to all projects for which public financing constitutes 15 percent or more of total project costs.
+In accordance with the Green Building Act of 2006, the application must meet certain standards relative to green design and building, which apply to all projects for which public financing constitutes 15 percent or more of Total Project Costs.
 Public financing includes the private equity raised through the syndication of LIHTCs.
 Per DHCD requirements, all projects must implement the following green building requirements for new construction, substantial rehabilitation or moderate rehabilitation.

 Financed projects must be certified by Enterprise Community Partners using the current edition of the Enterprise Green Communities Criteria.
-Projects also may pursue a "substantially similar standard."
+Projects also may pursue a

+"substantially similar standard."
 Currently, certification with the U.S. Green Building Council using LEED for Homes and LEED for Homes Multifamily Midrise rating systems at the Silver level or above are pre-approved "substantially similar standards."
 If a project team would like to use another standard, it must be pre-approved by DCRA's Green Building Division before submission.

-For projects pursuing Green Communities Criteria certification, project teams must hold a Goal Setting and Integrated Design Charrette prior to application to consider the most cost-effective ways to integrate required green design elements.
+For projects pursuing Green Communities Criteria certification, project teams must hold a Goal Setting and Integrated Design Charrette prior to application to consider the most costeffective ways to integrate required green design elements.
 The findings of this charrette must be documented and submitted along with confirmation of Enterprise Green Communities Criteria registration on the online certification portal and an intended methods checklist.
 As a condition precedent to loan closing, project teams must submit proof of Enterprise Green Communities Step 1 Pre-Build certification.
 Once construction is complete, projects must demonstrate that they have achieved certification.

-All projects must either include solar panels, qualify as a Solar Ready Building as defined by the US Department of Energy, or provide an explanation as to why the project is not pursuing solar panels at this time.
+All projects must either include solar panels, qualify as a Solar Ready Building as defined by the US Department of Energy, or provide an explanation as to why the project is not pursuing Solar Ready status at this time.
+Please refer to the Affordable Housing RFP for additional guidance on meeting this requirement.

-Community Engagement
+Community Engagement Plan